 Quite possibly my new favourite thing, this Orange Pound Cake was somewhat of an (happy) accident.
 It all began when I wanted to make an orange drizzle cake.
 I was picturing a zesty orange cake soaked in an orange syrup.

 But through my research, I realised I was perhaps thinking of an orange syrup cake.
 Some drizzle cakes just have a glaze icing, whereas others have a soaking syrup and a drizzle.
 So what exactly did I want this cake to be?

-All I knew was I wanted a very buttery cake that was undeniably orange.
+All I knew was I wanted a very buttery cake (like my Pear Cake) that was undeniably orange.
 So in the end, I decided to call this an Orange Pound Cake – which it most definitely is – but it’s also an orange syrup cake and an orange drizzle cake too 😆

 I took my favourite Vanilla Pound Cake recipe – you remember the one I lovingly made nine times – and transformed it into an Orange Cake.
 Removing the vanilla and adding the zest of three (yes three) large oranges.